Android-Emulation-Testing/Code-and-Data-Release/Failure Scene Capture/README.md

 ## Implemention

-The source code we provide in this directory is based on [xCrash](https://github.com/iqiyi/xCrash), an open-source failure capture tool for Android.
+We implement our failure scene capturing mechanisms by making enhancements to [xCrash](https://github.com/iqiyi/xCrash), a popular open-source failure capture tool for Android.
-The full list of files we modify is listed below.
+The full list of changed files is listed below.
-The modified files are available in the current folder as well.

 | File | Added/Changed Symbols | Purpose | Location in xCrash |
 | ---- | ---- | ---- | ---- |